 First 100% Solar-Powered House in the UK

 The very first entirely solar-powered house project in the UK has been recently completed in Great Glen, Leicestershire.
-It is a 5-bedroom state of art building that runs completely on its own.
+It is a 5-bedroom state of art building that is fitted with solar panels and other solar technology, and therefore runs completely on its own.

 The house is set to exceed the government requirements for the 2016 zero-carbon target.
-The house is able to collect enough solar power to provide heating, hot water and electricity throughout the whole year.
-The Solar House utilizes an innovative combination of different sustainable technologies in order to collect and store solar energy ready for use at any time during the whole year.
+The house is able to collect enough solar energy to provide heating, hot water and electricity throughout the whole year.
+The Solar House utilises an innovative combination of different sustainable technologies in order to collect and store solar energy ready for use at any time during the whole year.